azimfakhri/SampleBackend/README.md

 # Metronic-AI-thermal-scanner
 MTS

-Client Side System for Thermal Scanner
+Client Side and Admin System for Thermal Scanner